Eight of football’s favourite dogs: Gunner, Triggs, Pickles & more

 Eric Lichaj

-The whole country waited with bated breath as Lichaj revealed after his two-goal heroics for Nottingham Forest against Arsenal: “My wife told me this year if I ever got a hat-trick I’d get a…dog.”
+The whole country waited with bated breath as Lichaj revealed after his two-goal heroics for Nottingham Forest against Arsenal in 2018: “My wife told me this year if I ever got a hat-trick I’d get a…dog.”

 Pickles